MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## ActiveX object

 An object that is exposed to other applications or programming tools through Automation interfaces.
+Please note that various developers instead use ActiveX as a synonym for the COM technology, meaning that those developers also class non-Automation COM objects as being a certain type of ActiveX object.

 ## add-in